 On a scale of 1 to 10, with 10 being the highest, how would you rank the deliverability rate of your restaurant email marketing?

-Deliverability often doesn’t get a 10—either in importance or performance—because many email marketers often think deliverability ends with clicking the Send button.
-Yet there is much more to it than that, and much to be gained by both learning more about deliverability and taking steps to continuously improve it in order to improve your restaurant email marketing.
+Deliverability often doesn’t get a 10—either in importance or performance—because many digital marketing gurus often think deliverability ends with clicking the send button.
+Yet there is much more to it than that, and business owners have much to be gained by both learning more about deliverability and taking steps to continuously improve it in order to improve your restaurant email marketing.

 Let’s start with a common misconception: the difference between emails sent and emails delivered.
 An email marketer might send to a list of 50,000 and see in his or her email analytics that 93% of those emails were “delivered” to the list of potential customers according to the ESP.

 However, that does not mean 93% reached the subscribers’ inboxes.
-The number of emails that actually makes it to inboxes is known as the Inbox Placement Rate (IPR) and it’s a much more accurate measurement to study when email marketing for restaurants.
+The number of emails in marketing campaigns that actually make it to inboxes is known as the Inbox Placement Rate (IPR) and it’s a much more accurate measurement to study when email marketing for restaurants.